 Watercolor works well for capturing vibrant colors and presents opportunities for creative backgrounds.
 I have a tight watercolor style which allows me to incorporate plenty of detail and texture in my work.
 Watercolors can also provide a smooth feel in a painting, making it a good option for artwork containing vehicles or other such shiny props.

-Soft pastel creates a charcoal-like consistency while providing color similar to oil pastel.
+Soft pastel creates a charcoal-like consistency rich color.
 Because of its consistency, soft pastel is an excellent medium for capturing details and textures in a face and gives me the opportunity to capture minute aspects of the human face, such as individual hairs, more clearly than I can in oil pastel.